- Explore Ecuador's capital, Quito, located high in the Andes

-- Ride the Devil's Nose train through the Andes
+- Take the dramatic Devil's Nose train ride through the Andean highlands

 |Day 1||Arrive in Quito||Quito|